abiodunraheem/book-an-appointment-with-a-doctor-frontend/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Book an appointment with a Doctor frontend
-This application is based booking an appointment with prominent Doctors around the world, you need just to login then book a reservation, after that you can log out or check all your reservations.
+This application is based booking an appointment with prominent Doctors around the world, you need just to login then book a reservation, after that you can log out or check all your reservations

 # Built with
 - React.js